openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 23: Voltage metering time cycle

 Voltage metering time cycle
-Voltage metering automatic report time cycle, unit is second Valid time cycle value: 5~2678400, when set as 0, report function disabled
+<p&gtVoltage metering automatic report time cycle, unit is second Valid time cycle value: 5~2678400, when set as 0, report function disabled </p&gt
 Values in the range 0 to 0 may be set.

 The manufacturer defined default value is ```0```.